zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 5. Any visitor can see the comments on the article.
 6. Each comment shows the first name and last name of the user who posted it.

-**Optional requirement**:

-7. An article author can mark a comment as spam, which will hide the comment from the article for everyone.

-You will start with a monorepo that contains a frontend and a back end.
+You will start with a monorepo that contains a front end and a back end.
 The front-end client already has most of the visual-centric code implemented.
 The frontend has some static placeholder data that you will replace with real data from the back end.

 Your tasks are to: